 COMMENTS: The 40R Regulations state that the Smart Growth Zoning must specify the minimum portion of a mixed-use development project that must be devoted to residential use.

-- 5.3 Other Uses.
-Any of the following non-residential uses may be permitted as-of-right, by Plan Approval, [or by special permit] - a) [specify business, commercial, or other uses]
+5.3 C. Other Uses.
+Any of the following non-residential uses may be permitted as-of-right, by Plan Approval, [or by special permit]